 - Bake for 20 minutes, or until all is cooked through and the skins have all loosened.

 - Remove from heat, cool slightly, and peel.
 Discard the skins.

 - Rough chop the tomato, peppers and garlic, then set into a large saucepan and heat to medium.

-- Simmer for 20 minutes, stirring often.
+- Simmer for at least 20 minutes, stirring often.